St. Johns Estate Planning Lawyer

 Q: Can I Act as My Own Trustee?

 Estate planning can seem like a daunting process.
 Perhaps that’s the reason many people make the mistake of putting off creating a solid plan.
-They think, “I’ll just do it later when I have time.”
-This is a mistake you should avoid making.
+You should avoid making mistakes and hire an estate planning lawyer.
 Having an estate plan in place can protect your assets and ensure they’re divided up according to your wishes.
-It’s absolutely worth it to speak with an experienced estate planning attorney who can make the process easy for you.
+It’s worth it to speak with an experienced estate planning attorney who can make the process easy for you.

 Testimonials